Setup

 Open

-and select you file from opened file dialog. - Based on your file type (extension), Text Forge will open it in one of these ways:
+and select your file in opened file dialog. - Based on your file type (extension), Text Forge will open it in one of these ways:

 - You have one installed mode for this file: Here, Text Forge will use mode to load file in editor and loads syntax highlighter from mode.